CBR vs VBR: Choosing the Right Bitrate for Your Video

 Video quality

-Provides consistent quality throughout the entire stream or call
+Provides consistent quality throughout the stream or call.

-Provides higher quality videos for complex scenes and potentially lower quality in simpler scenes.
+Provides higher quality for complex scenes and potentially lower quality in simpler scenes.

 File size